 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+All procedures performed in studies involving human participants were in accordance with the Declaration of Helsinki (as revised in 2013).
 Written informed consent was obtained from the patients for publication of this manuscript and any accompanying images.

 - Michal M, Skálová A, Simpson RH, et al. Cribriform adenocarcinoma of the tongue: a hitherto unrecognized type of adenocarcinoma characteristically occurring in the tongue.
 Histopathology 1999;35:495-501.
 [Crossref] [PubMed]

 - Prasad KC, Kaniyur V, Pai RR, et al. Pedunculated cribriform adenocarcinoma of the base of the tongue.
 Ear Nose Throat J 2004;83:62-4.
 [Crossref] [PubMed]